Arrest and detention

 If you are arrested or detained in another country, you should clearly inform the arresting authorities that you want them to notify the nearest Canadian government office abroad of your arrest immediately.

-Under the Vienna Convention on Consular Relations, the arresting authorities are obliged to advise you of your right of access to consular representation and to arrange for this access.
+In countries that are party to the Vienna Convention on Consular Relations (176 States Parties as of 2013), the arresting authorities are obliged to advise you of your right to access consular representation and to arrange for this access.
 They are not required to inform a Canadian government office of your detention or arrest unless you specifically ask them to do so.

 Consular officials will not arrange your release from prison.
 You are subject to the criminal justice system of the country where you are arrested and imprisoned.

 If a Canadian citizen is arrested and detained abroad, Canadian officials abroad can help by:

 - asking the appropriate authorities for immediate and regular access to you